ni/NI-SystemLink-Migration/README.md

 ### Modify

-To modify entries in the database in-place without doing a restore run the tool with elevated permissions and use the `modify` option. `modify` currently only works to modify the files' service database entries.
+To modify entries in the database in-place without doing a restore run the tool with elevated permissions and use the `modify` option. `modify` currently only works to modify the `--files` service database entries.

+Using `modify` with any other migrators (i.e. `--tags`) will no do anything.

 #### Updating after moving files

 After moving the storage location of the files uploaded to the Files service the database will need to be updated to reflect the new location.
 The `--files-change-file-store-root` argument can be used for this, either as part of a `restore` operation or in-place as part of a `modify` operation.
 When used with `restore` the old root location is inferred from the database.
 When used with `modify` the old root location must be specified with the `--files-file-store-root` argument.

 > :warning: `modify` will modify the database directly.
-A backup of the database should be taken before any modifiations using `nislmigrate capture --files --files-metadata-only`
+A backup of the database should be taken before any modifications using `nislmigrate capture --files --files-metadata-only`

 To modify the files root location after moving the files to a new drive:
 ```bash